 Southwest Salad

-- 1 yellow bell pepper stemmed, seeded, and diced
+- 1 medium yellow bell pepper stemmed, seeded, and diced, or red or orange

-- 1 orange bell pepper stemmed, seeded, and diced
+- 1 medium orange bell pepper stemmed, seeded, and diced, or yellow or red

 Cilantro Jalapeño Cashew Dressing

-- 3 tablespoons (45 ml) lime juice plus 1 teaspoon zest
+- 3 tablespoons lime juice plus 1 teaspoon zest

 - 1 fresh jalapeño stemmed and seeded